Fees & Equity

 Insurance & Superbills

 If you’re using one of these plans, I’ll bill your insurance directly.
-You’re still responsible for any copay, coinsurance, or deductible determined by your plan, and I’ll let you know what that looks like before we begin.
+You’ll still be responsible for any copay, coinsurance, or deductible determined by your plan.
+I’ll let you know what that looks like before we begin so there are no surprises.

 Do I have out-of-network mental health coverage?